Spotify’s Joe Rogan problem highlights its rocky transition from music streamer to media producer

+Dozens of workers on a companywide internal chat system said they were embarrassed to work at the Swedish audio company, which has long been known for egalitarian values, consensus-driven decision-making, and a relaxed, music-loving culture.
+Some said they knew health-care workers who were aghast at Spotify’s support for Rogan, according to company documents and screenshots of the conversations reviewed by The Washington Post.

-In recent months, Rogan has made scientifically inaccurate comments about vaccines and hosted a prominent anti-vaccine advocate who argued that Americans had been “hypnotized” into wearing masks.
+In recent months, Rogan has made scientifically inaccurate comments about coronavirus vaccines and hosted a prominent anti-vaccine advocate who argued that Americans had been “hypnotized” into wearing masks.

-Since then, Rogan’s podcast has ballooned into a full-blown public relations crisis for the audio giant, driving away a handful of high-profile artists, spawning a #deletespotify hashtag, and prompting deep soul-searching and internal debates, according to current and former employees, as well as people familiar with the internal debates, who spoke on the condition of anonymity to describe sensitive matters.
+Since then, Rogan’s podcast has ballooned into a full-blown public relations crisis for the audio giant, driving away a handful of high-profile artists, spawning a #DeleteSpotify hashtag, and prompting deep soul-searching and internal debates, according to current and former employees, as well as people familiar with the debates, who spoke on the condition of anonymity to describe sensitive matters.

-Three years ago, Spotify staked its future on bringing in more listeners and advertising dollars with exclusive licensing deals for podcasts with prominent figures, including Rogan, Michelle Obama, and Prince Harry and Meghan, Duchess of Sussex.
+Three years ago, Spotify began to stake its future on bringing in more listeners and advertising dollars with exclusive licensing deals for podcasts with prominent figures, including Rogan, Michelle Obama, and Prince Harry and Meghan, Duchess of Sussex.
 But as the company has transitioned from a music streaming service with a hands-off approach to policing content, company leaders have failed to embrace the responsibilities that come with being a producer of controversial content, the people said.

 “What makes this different is that Joe Rogan is on the payroll, and he clearly was operating without any kind of guardrails,” said one of the people familiar with the conversations.
 “They’ve evolved from a music company into an audio company and a media company — and they haven’t built a structure to manage that.”